안녕하세요.토미입니다.

 Guessing

-Now, let’s look at how to make sentences related to assumption.
+Now, let’s look at how to make sentences related to assumptions.

 내일은 날씨가 좋겠네요.